pyodide/pyodide/docs/development/meta-yaml.md

 ### `package/tag`

-The list of tag of the package.
-This is a meta information used to group the package.
-Normally this is not needed, but it can be useful to group packages by functionality.
-Following tags are currently used in Pyodide:
+The list of tags of the package.
+This is meta information used to group packages by functionality.
+Normally this is not needed.
+The following tags are currently used in Pyodide:

 - always: This package is always built.
-- core: This package is part of the core Pyodide package.
+- core: This package is used in the Pyodide core test suite.
 - min-scipy-stack: This package is part of the minimal scipy stack.

 ## `source`